Two new cases of coronavirus reported in India; Govt steps up screening

 He also informed that around 10,24,922 people have been screened in the villages of Uttarakhand, Uttar Pradesh, Bihar, West Bengal and Sikkim bordering Nepal.
 Besides, as many as 25,738 people are under community surveillance across India while 37 cases with suspected symptoms of COVID-19 across the country are currently hospitalised and their samples have been sent for testing, a senior health ministry official said.

-So far 3,217 samples have been tested out of which five have tested positive for COVID-19 while reports of 23 are awaited, the minister added.
-Vardhan also urged people to pose their queries on the helpline numbers made available in case they have symptoms..
+So far 3,245 samples have been tested out of which five have tested positive for COVID-19 while reports of 23 are awaited, the minister added.
+The minister further informed that 112 people including nationals from Myanmar (2), Bangladesh (22), Maldives (2), Chinese (6), South African (1), USA (1) and Madagascar (1) have been evacuated from Wuhan and kept at ITBP camp at Chhawla have tested negative in the first round of tests.

+He added that 119 Indians and five foreign nationals have also been brought back from Japan through Air India flight on February 27.
+They all have tested negative and are kept in the Army Facility at Manesar.
+Vardhan also advised people to take precautions and in case of any symptoms report to nearest public health facility.
+People may pose their queries at the Health Ministry's 24x7 Control Room at 011-23978046 or email at ncov2019@gmail.com, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)